-Dosage Form: oral solution
+Dosage form: oral solution

 Levocarnitine is a carrier molecule in the transport of long-chain fatty acids across the inner mitochondrial membrane.

-The chemical name of levocarnitine is 3-carboxy-2(R)-hydroxy-N,N,N- t r i m e t h y l -1-propanaminium, inner salt.
-Levocarnitine is a white crystalline, hygroscopic powder.
-It is readily soluble in water, hot alcohol, and insoluble in acetone.
+The chemical name of levocarnitine is 3-carboxy-2(R)-hydroxy-N,N,N-trimethyl-1-propanaminium, inner salt.
+Levocarnitine, USP is a white crystalline, hygroscopic powder.
+It is freely soluble in water, soluble in warm alcohol, and practically insoluble in acetone.
 The specific rotation of levocarnitine is between -29° and -32°.

 Levocarnitine is a naturally occurring substance required in mammalian energy metabolism.
-It has been shown to facilitate long-chain fatty acid entry into cellular mitochondria, thereby delivering substrate for oxidation and subsequent energy production.
+It has been shown to facilitate long-chain fatty acid entry into cellular mitochondria, thereby delivering a substrate for oxidation and subsequent energy production.
 Fatty acids are utilized as an energy substrate in all tissues except the brain.
 In skeletal and cardiac muscle, fatty acids are the main substrate for energy production.

 Primary systemic carnitine deficiency is characterized by low concentrations of levocarnitine in plasma, RBC, and/or tissues.
 It has not been possible to determine which symptoms are due to carnitine deficiency and which are due to an underlying organic acidemia, as symptoms of both abnormalities may be expected to improve with levocarnitine.
-The literature reports that carnitine can promote the excretion of excess organic or fatty acids in patients with defects in fatty acid metabolism and/or specific organic acidopathies that bioaccumulate acylCoA esters.1-6
+The literature reports that carnitine can promote the excretion of excess organic or fatty acids in patients with defects in fatty acid metabolism and/or specific organic acidopathies that bioaccumulate acyl-CoA esters.1-6

-The plasma concentration profiles of levocarnitine after a slow 3 minute intravenous bolus dose of 20 mg/kg of levocarnitine were described by a twocompartment model.
+The plasma concentration profiles of levocarnitine after a slow 3-minute intravenous bolus dose of 20 mg/kg of levocarnitine were described by a two-compartment model.
 Following a single i.v. administration, approximately 76% of the levocarnitine dose was excreted in the urine during the 0-24h interval.
-Using plasma concentrations uncorrected for endogenous levocarnitine, the mean distribution half life was 0.585 hours and the mean apparent terminal elimination half life was 17.4 hours.
+Using plasma concentrations uncorrected for endogenous levocarnitine, the mean distribution half-life was 0.585 hours and the mean apparent terminal elimination half-life was 17.4 hours.

 The absolute bioavailability of levocarnitine from the two oral formulations of levocarnitine, calculated after correction for circulating endogenous plasma concentrations of levocarnitine, was 15.1 ± 5.3% for levocarnitine tablets and 15.9 ± 4.9% for Levocarnitine Oral Solution.